-For captioning projects, the MCC (.mcc) file format is a good option to move files between CaptionMaker and MacCaption.
+For captioning projects, the MCC (.mcc) file format is a good option for moving caption files between CaptionMaker and MacCaption.

 The SCC (.scc) file format is another option, but these are limited to using only a 29.97 frame rate.